 1008.25 (4)(b) A student who is not meeting the school district or state requirements for satisfactory performance in English Language Arts and mathematics must be covered by an educational plan.
-"Satisfactory performance" is defined by the state as level 3 and above on state assessments and by the school district as a core course grade of A, B, or C proficient as determined by STAR assessments and Focus assessments.
-For students who are not meeting satisfactory performance in the core content, the MTSS team will make the final determination for developing a PMP.
+"Satisfactory performance" is defined by the state as level 3 and above on state assessments and by the school district as proficient as determined by STAR assessments and Focus assessments.

-A Progress Monitoring Plan (PMP) will be established for those students already receiving one level of intervention yet classroom data indicates less than satisfactory progress.
+A Progress Monitoring Plan (PMP) will be established for those students already receiving one level of intervention.
 The PMP is developed in consultation with the students' parents or legal guardians and shall identify specific areas of deficiency.
 The PMP will document assistance provided to support the student in making progress toward district and state expectations for proficiency in reading, writing, mathematics, and science as well as meeting district goals in the areas of behavior and attendance.
 It may include one or more of the following intervention strategies as considered appropriate: tutorial programs, dropout prevention programs, summer session, Saturday sessions, modified curriculum, ESOL referral, enrollment in intensive classes, and other remedial activities as determined by the school district.
 Schools shall provide for the frequent monitoring of the student's progress in meeting desired levels of performance.